LA Weekly

 LA Weekly is a free weekly alternative newspaper in Los Angeles, California.
-The paper covers Los Angeles music, arts, film, theater, culture, concerts, and events.
-LA Weekly was founded in 1978 by Jay Levin, who served as its editor from 1978 to 1991 and its president from 1978 to 1992.
+The paper covers music, arts, film, theater, culture, and other local news in the Los Angeles area, in addition to sponsoring local events.
+LA Weekly was founded in 1978 by Jay Levin (among others), and he served as the publication's editor from 1978 to 1991, as well as its president from 1978 to 1992.

 Publication history

 Founding

-The paper was founded in 1978 by Jay Levin, formerly the publisher of the Los Angeles Free Press.
-Levin was inspired to create LA Weekly by such alternative weeklies as Boston's The Real Paper and The Phoenix, and the Chicago Reader.
+Jay Levin put together an investment group that included actor Michael Douglas, Burt Kleiner, Joe Benadon, and Pete Kameron.
+Levin's co-founders included Joie Davidow, Michael Ventura, and Ginger Varney.
+Levin was formerly the publisher of the Los Angeles Free Press.

-Levin put together an investment group that included actor Michael Douglas, Burt Kleiner, Joe Benadon, and Pete Kameron.
-The majority of its core of initial staff members came from the Austin Sun, a similar-natured bi-weekly, which had recently ceased publication.
-Levin also retained many of the writers he had earlier brought to the Free Press, and hired Joie Davidow to edit the arts and entertainment section.
+The majority of the LA Weekly's initial staff members came from the Austin Sun, a similar-natured bi-weekly, which had recently ceased publication.
+The group were inspired to create the LA Weekly by their work at the Sun as well as other alternative weeklies such as the Chicago Reader and Boston's The Real Paper and The Phoenix.
+Levin also retained many of the writers he had earlier brought to the Los Angeles Free Press, and installed Davidow as editor of the arts and entertainment section.

 LA Weekly's first issue featured a group of female comedians, including the then-little known Sandra Bernhard, on its cover.
 Subsequent issues featured exposés on the Los Angeles basin's air quality and U.S. interventionism in Central America.
 The paper also quickly became notable for its coverage of independent cinema and the Los Angeles music scene.
 Davidow produced a comprehensive calendar section and explored undiscovered fashion districts, discovering new designers.

 Branching out

 In 1985, LA Weekly launched a glossy magazine, L.A.
 Style, which Davidow edited.
 L.A.
 Style was sold to American Express Publishing in 1988 (it merged with BUZZ magazine in 1993).

 By 1990, LA Weekly had a circulation of 165,000, making it the largest urban weekly in the U.S.

-Jay Levin stepped down as president in 1992 to pursue other ventures, and was succeeded by Michael Sigman as publisher and Kit Rachlis as editor.
+Co-founder Jay Levin stepped down as president in 1992 to pursue other ventures.
+Co-founders Michael Ventura and Ginger Varney left the publication in 1993.
+The founding team was succeeded by Michael Sigman as publisher and Kit Rachlis as editor.